 A: Standardization is a process to ensure that all batches of a specific herbal product are consistent.
 In the US, herbs are not required to be standardized and there is no legal definition for standardization for herbal products.
 Thus, standardization may mean many different things and some manufacturers use the term incorrectly.
 The presence of the word “standardized” on a supplement label does not necessarily indicate product quality.

-Currently the best way to assure high quality herbal products is to look for certification by one or all of the following groups on the label: United States Pharmacopeia (USP); NSF International (NSF); or National Nutritional Foods Association (NNFA).
+Currently the best way to assure high quality herbal products is to look for certification by one or both of the following groups on the label: United States Pharmacopeia (USP) or NSF International (NSF).
 These independent companies will check the product for contaminants, test for accuracy of labeling, visit the place where the herbs are manufactured and verify good manufacturing practices.

 A: Not always.
 Check with a healthcare provider about the safety of supplements before you start taking it.
 The action of herbs ranges from mild (example: chamomile and peppermint) to powerful (example: kava).
 Those with mild action may have subtle effects and may have to be taken for weeks or months before their full effects are achieved, while more powerful herbs may produce effects after several doses.

-All herbs must be packaged with a “Supplement Facts” label which describes all ingredients, the serving size, and directions for use.
+All dietary supplements must be packaged with a “Supplement Facts” label which describes all ingredients, the serving size, and directions for use.
 You should carefully read this label before determining whether to purchase the product.

 Q: Can I take herbal supplements if I am taking other medicines?

-A. One key concern for older adults is whether an herb will interact with prescription medications- resulting in adverse effects.
+A. One key concern for older adults is whether an herb will interact with prescription medications - resulting in side effects.
 The drug most likely to interact with herbs is the blood thinner warfarin.
 If you are taking warfarin, always consult your physician before beginning any herbal product.
-The herb most likely to interact with medications is St. John’s Wort, which is used for mild depression.
+The herb most likely to interact with other medications is St. John’s Wort, which is used for mild depression.
 If you are taking any medications and are considering the use of St. John’s Wort, consult your physician or healthcare practitioner.
 Some herbal supplements contain multiple ingredients, so it is always best to check with your pharmacist or healthcare provider before taking an herbal supplement.

 Some herbs can have unwanted effects before, during, and after surgery and so it is important to inform your healthcare professional about all herbs you are taking -- well before surgery.
 For example, gingko biloba is a mild blood thinner and may result in excessive bleeding related to surgery.
 You may be asked to stop taking these products 2-3 weeks before surgery to avoid potentially dangerous supplement/drug interactions - such as changes in heart rate, blood pressure, or bleeding that could negatively affect the outcome of your surgery.